KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 <figcaption>Outputing optimization stats</figcaption>
 </figure>

-Keep it up guys, we are almost done!
+Keep it up people, we are almost done!
 We just have to display progress output if the quiet mode is off.

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/quiet-mode.png" alt="" />